segmentio/segment-docs/src/guides/how-to-guides/dynamic-coupon-program.md

 _Learn how we defined these conditions in_ [How to Forecast LTV for e-commerce with Excel and SQL.](https://segment.com/docs/guides/how-to-guides/forecast-with-sql/)

 Will rewarding a $5 coupon to this cohort after they make the second purchase a month lead to higher engagement and LTV?
-We'll setup this program using Customer.io as the email provider and measure it's performance on engagement and LTV with Amplitude.
+We'll set up this program using Customer.io as the email provider and measure it's performance on engagement and LTV with Amplitude.

 We'll conduct a split test (half of the cohort will represent the control group and will not receive any emails; the other half will receive an email with the $5 coupon) for one month.
 After which, we'll use Amplitude to see if there were any correlations between the coupon email and conversions.